 You thought Facebook ads were the answer to all your business problems.
-Millions of potential customers, just waiting for you to reach out to them.
+Millions of potential customers just waiting for you to reach out to them.
 So why has your advertising experience turned into a headache?
-Well, if you’re having issues with your ads, here are 10 probable causes.
+Well, if you’re having issues with your ads, here are ten probable causes.

 Mistake #1 – getting ads rejected because you didn’t follow Facebook’s guidelines

-Facebook ad policies have got stricter as the years have gone on.
-After the scandals that have hit the company over the last 2 years, advertisers are finding even more instances of their ads not getting approved.
+Facebook ad policies have gotten stricter as the years have gone on.
+After the scandals that have hit the company over the last two years, advertisers are finding even more instances of their ads not getting approved.

 Before running any ad on Facebook, check the most up to date policies on their website.
 It’s far better to make sure your ad is above board before submitting it, rather than getting an ad rejected dozens of times.